mr-ansar/ansar-services/README.md

 > Default use of the commands in this repo assume a standard configuration
 > for ansar networking.
 This includes use of a standard port (32175) and a
 > standard IP address (192.168.1.176).
 Different values can be adopted by editing
-> the directory-host-settings and directory-lan-settings files before service
+> the ansar-host.settings and ansar-lan.settings files before service
 > construction begins.
 Use of non-standard values requires on-going administrative
 > discipline.
 Refer to ansar-connect documentation for further details.